Key features of flat panel speakers

 Improved performance, lower distortion

-Through the use of a proprietary technique, Final speakers embed the audio conductor deep inside the thin, Teonex PEN Film used for the speaker diaphragm.
+Through the use of a proprietary technique, Final flat panel speakers embed the audio conductor deep inside the thin, Teonex PEN Film used for the speaker diaphragm.
 This improves performance by virtually eliminating the distortion created by traditional electrostatic speakers that apply the delicate conductive coating to the top of the diaphragm.
 In addition to improving performance, the embedded design protects against scratches, dust, cigarette smoke and other damage, making it virtually indestructible.

 Lightweight, ultra-thin design